oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

   - In some cases the purchase can be made pre-tax
   - An ESOP may purchase a large number of shares directly from a major shareholder with a desire to liquidate a portion of their holdings

-## 15.H: Disinguish among various types of foundations, with respect to their description, purpose, and source of funds
+## 15.H: Distinguish among various types of foundations, with respect to their description, purpose, and source of funds

 - Foundations and endowments are similar in many ways:
   - **Foundations** provide grants, using gifts as funds
   - **Endowments** are funds owned by non-profit institutions, with the stated goal of supporting that institution in its efforts
-  - They are generally not taxed, and instead serve some purpose apart from proft
+  - They are generally not taxed, and instead serve some purpose apart from profit

 - There are multiple types of foundation differing in their:
   - *Purpose*: Some may support educational institutions, others may support charities, or perhaps further the business interests of a corporate sponsor